Skip to content

 Most AMCs leave parts as a billable extra, which produces the predictable failure mode where every fault triggers a parts conversation that delays resolution by 3–10 days.
 The right scoping is a deployment-specific spares pool — the parts likely to fail, held in the integrator's office or warehouse against this specific deployment, included in the AMC fee.

 We hold deployment-specific spares for every active AMC engagement, sized against the manufacturer's MTBF data and the deployment's actual age.
 A 5-year-old fire-alarm system has a different spares pool from a 5-month-old one.
 The spares are listed in the AMC enrolment document and replenished within 30 days of any consumption.
-Where a fault requires a part not in the pool, we cover the next-day procurement; the SLA is preserved.
+Where a fault requires a part not in the pool, the procurement path is documented in the AMC scope.

 ## Axis 4 — configuration discipline